 - Promote fundraising sales via our free Text to Give feature

-- Online Auctions: This can be a standalone event or an addition to other events.
-If sponsors support the student council, high-value items such as theme park tickets or an all-inclusive dinner at a local restaurant can be auctioned off.
+- Online Auctions: Auctions can be standalone events or an addition to other events.
+If sponsors can support the student council with high-value items such as theme park tickets or an all-inclusive dinner at a local restaurant, these can be auctioned off.
 Another spin on a school auction is to allow students to have fun with their favorite teachers and staff.
 Auction off an opportunity to pie the principal or dunk tank their favorite teacher.

 - Community Yard Sales: This popular fundraiser allows students and staff to do some spring cleaning and donate their used home goods and clothes to the fundraising goal.

 These events bring the school community together to enjoy themselves while raising money.
 Be sure to add refreshments and raffle ticket sales to boost revenues.

-- Local Business Night: Support a local business and host a certain night out at the establishment in exchange for donating a certain amount of the proceeds to the middle school or high school student council fundraiser.
+- Local Business Night: Support a local business and host a night out at the establishment in exchange for donating a certain amount of the proceeds to the middle school or high school student council fundraiser.

-- Trivia Night or Bingo Night: Playing trivia and bingo never get old.
-The trivia topics can be trending subjects, such as “Do You Know Your Memes?” and “Top Radio Hits”.
+- Trivia Night or Bingo Night: Playing trivia and bingo never gets old.
+The trivia topics can be trending subjects, such as “Do You Know Your Memes?” and “Top Radio Hits.”
 Bingo can be played along the themes of “Know Your Teachers” or “Know Your Classmates,” with such topics as “Has a Dog” or “Drives a Motorcycle.”